-Jana Matuszak: “Are you a woman?!”
-Thoughts on how to communicate research on gender in the Ancient Near East to the public
+Talk by Jana Matuszak: “Are you a woman?!”
+Thoughts on how to communicate research on gender in the Ancient Near East to the public.

 In this short introduction to the public performance of a Sumerian literary debate between two women staged in November 2020, I will reflect on the challenges and unique opportunities a live performance of an ancient literary composition presents.
 I will briefly summarise the contents of the text itself, which I recently published, explain how I chose to introduce it to a wider audience, and detail the modes of my collaboration with the artists, the storytellers of the Zipang collective.
 To conclude, I will comment on what I personally thought was successful and what wasn’t, and present some of the audience feedback I received.

 Discussion & drinks

 “Reading against the grain” chaired by Ann Guinan and Laura Mazow